Could you represent and support members of your community?

 sharing feedback from the communities with the police and other agencies to help improve their services they provide

-The IPAG provides an opportunity to influence local policing and Kent Police policy.
+The IAG provides an opportunity to influence local policing and Kent Police policy.

-The District IPAG Chairs will meet locally with the District Commander, the local Community Liaison Officer (CLO) and a panel of people from the local communities.
+The District IAG Chairs meet locally with the District Commander, the local Community Liaison Officer (CLO) and a panel of people from the local communities.

 have strong leadership skills

 are confident in talking with the police and other agencies